Ratings of GDP Accuracy in the Middle East

 Yet few countries achieve the standards set internationally by the United Nations, or keep up to date with recommended best practice.
 Even when data meets UN standards, most measures of GDP are flawed conceptually, in the way they are collected and presented, to an extent that few realise (further papers will review the conceptual problems underlying GDP data).

-This paper sets out only to review which GDP data sets in the Americas are reliable in relation to basic standards, including base years used (basing data on a 25 year old snapshot of economic activity isn’t likely to produce accurate data); which UN ordained System of National Accounts (SNA) they use (some still use 1993 standards – a pre Amazon, Facebook and Google era); how much informal economic activity may remain uncounted (maybe up to 50%); and various other proxy indicators of possible inaccuracy.
+This paper sets out only to review which GDP data sets in the Middle East are reliable in relation to basic standards, including base years used (basing data on a 25 year old snapshot of economic activity isn’t likely to produce accurate data); which UN ordained System of National Accounts (SNA) they use (some still use 1993 standards – a pre Amazon, Facebook and Google era); how much informal economic activity may remain uncounted (maybe up to 50%); and various other proxy indicators of possible inaccuracy.
 From our ratings we believe it is possible to understand which countries GDP data are as good as it gets, what data should be used only with the care, and those which are potentially highly misleading.
 Similar papers are available covering Africa

 MEASURING GDP QUALITY